Skip navigation

 Learn from the Best

 Be mentored by faculty in Virginia Beach who hold the highest degrees in their field.
-Regent has been ranked among Top National Universities by the U.S. News & World Report for four years (2019, 2020, 2022 and 2023).
+Regent has been ranked among the Top National Universities by the U.S. News & World Report (2024).
 We are military and transfer-friendly.

 Fulfill the In-Demand Need for Family Nurse Practitioners